About the school

 Find us on Facebook.

-The school has Twitter and YouTube accounts and you can widen your networks with the University's LinkedIn account.
+The school has Twitter and YouTube accounts, the student club BioSoc has a facebook page.
+You can widen your networks with the University's LinkedIn, Wechat and Instagram accounts.

 The School of Biological Sciences has developed resources for use in schools as part of the College of Science's Outreach programme.